 IM 311.
 Statistical Process Control.
 Data acquisition and analysis using quantitative techniques (sampling, probability, control charts, correlations, etc.) related to the management of quality assurance systems and/or quality improvement programs.
-Prerequisite: MA 134 or MA 135 with a grade of 'C' or better.
+Prerequisite: MA 134 or MA 135 with a grade of 'C' or higher.
 (3)

 IM 313.
 Facilities Planning.
-Design and applications of physical facilities for manufacturing and productions including material flow through the facility.
+Design and applications of physical facilities for manufacturing and production including material flow through the facility.
+Topics include Takt time, work station design, production line design and analysis, cell formation and layout, and facility space design.
 Prerequisite: IM 315 or MN 304.
 (3)